MANDO-Project/ge-sc-transformer/README.md

 - We prepared dataset for [experiments](experiments/ge-sc-data/source_code).

 ### Byte code
-- We used [EtherSolve](https://github.com/SeUniVr/EtherSolve) to build evm creation/runtime byte code from source code of smart contract.
-Then We used [cfg builder](https://github.com/crytic/evm_cfg_builder) to build CFGs for byte code.
+- We used Solc compilation of [Crytic-compile](https://github.com/crytic/crytic-compile) to compile EVM creation/runtime bytecode from the source code of smart contracts.
+Then we used [EtherSolve](https://github.com/SeUniVr/EtherSolve) to generate CFGs for bytecode.

 ## System Description